jtanx/fontforge/doc/sphinx/ui/menus/encodingmenu.rst

 :menuselection:`File --> Preferences --> Generic --> UnicodeGlyphNames` and set
 it on you can use unicode.

-I've created a :download:`french namelist <ListeDesGlyphs.nam>` which uses accented letters.
+I've created a `french namelist <https://fontforge.org/downloads/ListeDesGlyphs.nam>`__ which uses accented letters.
 This will work fine within fontforge, and most rasterizers will parse fonts generated using such names -- but they are non-standard and may cause problems.
 Best to do a rename just before generating your font.